 2- Foam Roll and/or “the stick”

-The best place to purchase these items is online or at a large marathon expo.
+One of my favorite Foam Rollers!
 I would recommend foam rolling 3-5x per week anywhere from 5-10 min at a time.
 By applying pressure to specific points on your body you aid in the recovery.
 Essentially you are giving yourself a deep muscle “massage” when you do this to remove tension.
 This can be uncomfortable at times, but it is worth it.

 3- Hot Epsom Salt Baths